This page describes the characters with lines in our movie and whether or not they appear in the Bible.

 The invasion separates them and Leah finds herself in the king's harem where she refuses to become a concubine of the Babylonian king.
 She is sold on the slave market where she enters the household of a baker and his wife.

-Although there is no mention of Daniel being married (or being single) in the Bible there were prophets, such as Ezekiel, who were married.
+Although there is no mention in the Bible of Daniel being married (or being single) there were prophets, such as Ezekiel, who were married.
+Also, the exiles were encouraged by God through Jeremiah to marry and have families while in Babylon.

 Supporting Male Roles